vschwaberow/adflib/README.md

 ## Command-line Tool

-The library comes with a command-line tool for common ADF operations.
+The command-line tool provides a simple interface for managing ADF files.
+It's still in early development and doesn't yet support all features.
+You will find it under https://github.com/vschwaberow/adflib-cli.

 ### Installation